MaggieAppleton/maggieappleton.com-V2/README.md

 ## Components

 `<ProseWrapper />` wraps around all MDX longform copy.
 Limits it to 72ch and places it in grid-column 2.
-Sets body copy to 1.33rem (22px)

 ### Images